Current as of August 2022 | Download print version (PDF)

 1. General Activities

-CSOs enjoy legal personality once they have registered with the CSO Agency.
+CSOs enjoy legal personality once they have registered with the CSO Authority.
 As such, they can engage in all activities of legal persons, such as entering into contracts, suing and being sued, and owning, administering, and transferring movable and immovable property in their own name (CSO Proclamation Article 61).

 In general, a CSO may engage in "any lawful activity to accomplish its objectives" (CSO Proclamation Article 62/1).
 CSOs seeking to engage in sectors that require an additional permit by law must obtain the necessary permit from the government body overseeing that sector (CSO Article 62/10).